Ceremony (Silko novel): Plot

-Believing that he bears responsibility for the drought, Tayo sets out to keep a promise he made to Josiah to round up Josiah's stolen cattle.
+Believing himself to be responsible for the drought, Tayo sets out to keep a promise he made to Josiah to round up Josiah's stolen cattle.
 While riding south after the cattle, he meets a woman named Ts'eh, whom he sleeps with for a night.
 He eventually finds the cattle on the property of a wealthy white rancher.
-Tayo cuts through the ranch fence, but is discovered by the ranch's employees.
-The tracks of a huge cougar—heavily implied to be a form of Ts'eh—distract them, and Tayo escapes.
+Tayo cuts through the ranch fence but is discovered by the ranch's employees.
+The tracks of a huge cougar, heavily implied to be a form of Ts'eh, distract them.
+Tayo escapes.
 Ts'eh and her brother help Tayo trap the cattle in an arroyo so he can drive them back to the pueblo.

 The next year, Tayo reunites with Ts'eh, and spends an idyllic time with her until Tayo's drinking buddies return for him.
-After a night of drinking, Tayo realizes he cannot complete the ceremony while drunk, and abandons the others after sabotaging their truck.
+After a night of drinking, Tayo realizes he cannot complete the ceremony while drunk and abandons the others after sabotaging their truck.
 Later that night, Emo tortures Harley near the site of the Trinity nuclear test, trying to lure Tayo out to settle their score.
 In contrast to their past confrontation, Tayo decides not to fight.
 A fight ensues among the other men that results in the deaths of Harley and Leroy.

 Tayo goes back home to the pueblo and tells the elders he has completed the ceremony by recovering the cattle, abstaining from violence, and meeting a spirit woman in the form of Ts'eh.
 Meanwhile, in the mythic parallel story, Hummingbird and Green Bottle Fly find Reed Woman in the Fourth World.
 In each storyline, the act of ceremonial reunion brings an end to the drought, and the Pueblo are saved.
 Emo is banned from the reservation after killing Pinkie, and Tayo lives a content life tending to his herd of cattle.